GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 200 | string |  Report successfully updated| As described below

 The API will process each request as described for all Subawardees within the request.
-* If the Subawardee request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the Subaward report for the Subawardee will be updated and HTTP Status code 200 will be returned.
+* If the Subawardee request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the Subaward report will be updated successfully and HTTP Status code 200 will be returned.
 * If the Subawardee request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report will save in "Published" status.
 * If any validations fail, validation error messages are sent back as a part of the response body.
-The report status is updated as described below.
+The report status is updated as described below:
-	* If the updates are being performed on a "Draft" report, and there are validation failures, then the report stays in "Draft" status.
-If there are no validation failures, the report is updated to "Published" status.
+	* If the updates are being performed on a "Draft" report, then the report stays in "Draft" status
  	* If the updates are being performed on a "Published" report, a new subawardReportNumber is assigned to the update request.
+The report status is set to "Reopened"
+* If there are no validation failures, the report status is updated as described below:
-If there are validation failures, then the report status is set to "Reopened".
-If there are no validation failures, the new Subaward report moves to "Published" status and the previous "Published" report is archived.
+	* If the update are being performed on a "Draft" report, then the report is updated to "Published" status
+ 	* If the updates are being performed on a "Published" report, then the report moves to "Published" status and the previous "Published" report is archived.

 See the [Response JSON](#response-json) section for the response structure and specific examples.
 The API will return other HTTP Status codes in case of any other errors and the report will not be updated.
 Refer to the [General Error Messages](#general-error-messages) for specific details.

 #### Examples:
 <details>
-<summary>Example: Update Subaward report for multiple Contracts and multiple Subawards.
-Example includes Task Order where IDV Reference number is required, and scenario when Top Pay Employees information is not mandatory to be provided.</summary>
+<summary>Example 1: Update Subaward report for multiple Contracts and multiple Subawards.
+Example includes Task Order where IDV Reference number is required, and the scenario when Top Pay Employees information is not mandatory to be provided.</summary>
 <p>
 <code><pre>
 {